fallflame/CarND-DriveGame/README.md

 In this training, the model is a little bit overfitted.
 Thus for this experienment, the best epoch is around 15.

+As a comparison, the overall Steering MSE:  0.029642653027202204, so the model perform quite well on this number.

 However, all models trained are not stable and perform not well in test.

 ## Other Try